wdporter/i-am-that-vuepress/92-go-beyond-the-i-am-the-body-idea/readme.md

 marriage of <span data-tippy-content="Cognitive consciousness, pure awareness, higher consciousness.">prajna</span> with <span data-tippy-content="The breath of life, vital principle.">prana</span>, which, as I understand, means the bringing together of wisdom and life.
 Would you say it means also the union of *dharma* and <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>, righteousness and action?

-**M:**&ensp;Yes, provided by ‘righteousness’ you mean harmony with one’s true nature and by ‘action’ — only unselfish and desireless action.
+**M:**&ensp;Yes, provided by “righteousness” you mean harmony with one’s true nature and by “action” — only unselfish and desireless action.

 In *adhi yoga* life itself is the *guru* and the mind is the disciple.
 The mind attends to life; it does not dictate.
 Life flows naturally and effortlessly and the mind removes the obstacles to its even flow.